Aerospace suppliers face bailout dilemma over job cuts

 The International Air Transport Association, representing airlines, warned on Tuesday the crisis could last until the fourth quarter and that any rebound would be short-lived if there was a new winter wave of coronavirus.

 “Before the crisis we were in hiring mode.
-Now we have stopped all hiring,” said Martin Brassard, chief executive of Montreal-based Heroux-Devtek (HRX.TO), which makes landing gear.
+Now we have stopped all hiring,” said Martin Brassard, chief executive of Montreal-based Heroux-Devtek, which makes landing gear.

 It has already laid off 85 workers in the Montreal area because of confinement rules, but hopes to use its backlog of defense orders to avoid further cuts.